Woife5/angry-bot/README.md

 `?angry emojilist`| Get a list of all angry emojis on the Discord Server and how often every single one has been used.
 `?angry topspammer`| Get a list of all Discord Server members and how many angry emojis they have sent on the Server.

+## Other functions of this bot

+### Reactions
+Every message sent will be reacted angry.
+The amount of angry reactions can be set from 0 to 20.

+### Custom Reactions and replys
+Every user can request a cutom angry reaction or reply.
+These custom reactions are stored in `custom-reactions.json`.
+This file can be reloaded dynamically while the bot is running without interruption.

+### Roman
+Every time Roman Divotkey is mentioned the bot sends a reply to the message.

 ## Admin Commands
 Command | Description
 --- | ---